Last Modified: 05 Aug 2014

-Today we land at the archipelago's largest island, Isabela where we will need to pay a USD$20 island entrance fee.
+Today we land at the archipelago's largest island - Isabela.
 The island is located in one of the youngest geological areas in the world, having been formed less than a million years ago.
 We spend the morning at Punta Moreno on the south west coast.
-This coastline has some of the most beautiful blue lagoons and rocky terrain in the Galapagos, with a backdrop of 3 active volcanoes, flamingos, and incredible lava formations.
+This coastline has some of the most beautiful blue lagoons and rocky terrain in the Galapagos, with a backdrop of three active volcanoes, flamingos, and incredible lava formations.
 Get ready for a great walk on top of the black lava field with the majestic view of Sierra Negra and Cerro Azul in the background.
-Depending of the season we can see brown pelicans nesting on top of the mangroves, lava and candelabra cactus, and Lava lizards.
+Depending of the season we can see brown pelicans nesting on top of the mangroves, lava and candelabra cactus, and lava lizards.
 We walk by brackish water lagoons covered with several different plants where pink flamingos, ducks and black neck stills rest.
 Then back on board for some snorkelling!

-Urvina Bay is very interesting place to visit where, because of an eruption of Volcano Alcedo in 1954, it was uplifted 10 meters from the sea floor.
+Urvina Bay is very interesting place to visit.
+Because of an eruption of Volcano Alcedo in 1954, it was uplifted a further ten metres from the sea floor.
 We are able to catch a glimpse of some huge boulder-like formations on land.
-We negotiate a tricky wet landing on the black sand beach and along the shore there are sometimes Flightless Cormorants and Marine Iguanas.
-On the walk on the path you can find shells, coral, Darwin´s Finches and the beautiful colour of the Galapagos cotton.
-The main attractions are Land Iguanas and Galapagos Giant Tortoises!
+We negotiate a tricky wet landing on the black sand beach and along the shore there are sometimes flightless cormorants and marine iguanas.
+On the walk on the path you can find shells, coral, Darwin finches and the beautiful and colourful Galapagos cotton plant.
+The main attractions here are land iguanas and Galapagos giant tortoises.